-Charleston will be as safe as Augusta, Columbia or any inland town and an exodus of people out of Charleston would be entirely unwarranted.
+Charleston will be as safe as Au-gusta, Columbia or any inland town and an exodus of people out of Charleston would be entirely unwarranted.
 Capt.
-John White, of the United States army, who has been in the city is in possession of the facts, but does for the past several days, stated yesterday that he had visited the island the person who gave them to him rethe best on the Atlantic coast.
-His That person, I understand, is Gen. visit was not an official one and he Lee. was only allowed to inspect the deany ordinary citizen.
-The fort, he said. was not equalled it would be simply a matter of impos-
+John White, of the United fortifications and found them to be leases him from the secrecy imposed. the best on the Atlantic coast.
+His That person.
+I understand, is Gen.

+The fort, he said, was not equalled by any that he had ever heard of, and blowing up of the Maine.